tclem/atom-furby/README.md

 # Developing

-Get the prereqs:
+If you want linting support (Furby can point out errors) install a linter.
+We recommend Atom IDE.

-* In atom, install the plugin: `linter-js-standard`.
-Install the dependencies
+* In atom, install the plugin: `atom-ide-ui`.
+* Add Atom IDE plugins like `ide-typescript` or `ide-python`

-Then clone and install:
+Then clone and install this repo:

 ```bash
 git clone https://github.com/tclem/atom-furby